dberghi/AV-SELD/README.md

 ## Acknowledge

-This repository adapts and integrate scripts from the original repo provided for the DCASE Task 3 Challenge baseline (audio-only) and other repos.
+This repository adapts and integrates scripts from the original repo provided for the DCASE Task 3 Challenge baseline (audio-only) and other repos.
 In particular:

-* The prediction of multi-ACCDOA vectors, the ADPIT loss function, and the implementation of the SELD metrics can be found in: https://github.com/sharathadavanne/seld-dcase2023
+* The prediction of multi-ACCDOA vectors, the ADPIT loss function, and the implementation of the SELD metrics can be found at: https://github.com/sharathadavanne/seld-dcase2023
 * The extraction of intensity vectors for the FOA audio format is adapted from Yin Cao's https://github.com/yinkalario/EIN-SELD
 * The Pytorch implementation of I3D and the respective pre-trained models can be found in AJ Piergiovanni's https://github.com/piergiaj/pytorch-i3d/tree/master